alexhu98/Portfolio/docs/Posts/20200720-a-touch-of-animation.md

 ##### July 20th, 2020 By Alex Hu

 [Framer Motion](https://www.framer.com/motion/) is a animation library for React.
 This library is rather easy to use.
-Instead of a <&nbsp;h2&nbsp;>, you can use <&nbsp;motion.h2&nbsp;> and add the animation as props.
+Instead of a h2, you can use motion.h2 and add the animation as props.

 I added some subtle animations to the pages.

 ### [Timeline](/)

 In the timeline, the link for article title is scaled slightly larger when hovering.
-The bulk of the work is to find what the Link element actually mapped to as an <&nbsp;a&nbsp;> element and then put in the right class names.
+The bulk of the work is to find what the Link element actually mapped to as an anchor element and then put in the right class names.
 The actual animation is a simple whileHover property.

 ```js